When is a dental bridge or tooth bridge needed, and what is it?

 How do dental bridges work?

 At least one tooth on either side of the bridge is prepared for a crown.
-Then a false tooth is joined to the crown or crowns, and the complete structure is cemented to the teeth that have been prepared.
-Since it’s cemented in, the bridge cannot be removed, but a well-made structure will feel like natural teeth.
+A false tooth is joined to the crown/crowns, and the complete structure is cemented to the teeth that have been prepared.
+At this point, the bridge cannot be removed.
+A well-made structure will feel like natural teeth.

 What are the parts of a dental bridge?